Liron-Berger/Onion-Routing/README.md

 ```
 This will open the main page where statistics about the program may be seen.

-Note: Unless registry_node is running GUI won't work as it uses the registry (HTTP server).
+Note: Unless registry is running GUI won't work as it uses the HTTP server.

 ## Authors